wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-10-31-transitioning-to-a-new-keyboard-layout.md

 Then, I stumbled across the [ErgoDox](http://ergodox.org/).
 At a glance, this looked like the perfect keyboard for me.
 The split-hand design would relieve the tension from my shoulders, the thumb keys would reduce the need to stretch my pinkies to reach the modifier keys, and the non-staggered layout would help reduce the distance my fingers need to travel when changing rows.
 The fact that the keyboard is fully programmable with open-source firmware was what finally sold me.

-So I ordered myself an [ErgoDox kit from MassDrop](https://www.massdrop.com/buy/ergodox), and set around to building my keyboard.
+So I ordered myself an [ErgoDox kit from Massdrop](https://www.massdrop.com/buy/ergodox), and set around to building my keyboard.

 I built the keyboard in short bursts when I had spare time on the weekends.
 All up I probably invested about 10 hours over a period of two months.
 I made good use of the electronics station at [London Hackspace](https://london.hackspace.org.uk/), and learned a lot about soldering and about electronics in general.
 I'm fairly confident that I could build another ErgoDox in a matter of hours.

 {% responsive_image path: assets/ergodox-1024x551.jpg alt: "The finished ErgoDox" %}

-While the open-source firmware has [several layouts available](https://github.com/wildlyinaccurate/ergodox-firmware/tree/master/src/keyboard/ergodox/layout), MassDrop provides the binary firmware for a QWERTY layout to get you started.
+While the open-source firmware has [several layouts available](https://github.com/wildlyinaccurate/ergodox-firmware/tree/master/src/keyboard/ergodox/layout), Massdrop provides the binary firmware for a QWERTY layout to get you started.
 I didn't particularly feel like learning a completely new keyboard layout so I stuck with QWERTY, figuring that the layout of the ErgoDox would solve the fatigue problems I was having.
 I was wrong.

 Using the ErgoDox, I still felt like my fingers were moving just as much as on a regular keyboard.
 I used Patrick Gillespie's amazing [Keyboard Layout Analyzer](http://patorjk.com/keyboard-layout-analyzer) to help me figure out what the problem was.